 The audience will expect to learn a mix of personal and professional facts about you.
 Thus, it’s a good idea to include the following information:

-• Something more personal: an interest, hobby, aspiration.
+- Something more personal: an interest, a hobby, an aspiration.

-The above mix of items will change a bit, depending on whether you are giving an interview presentation about yourself or introduce yourself post-hiring.
-For example, in some cases a dedicated bio slide may be useful, but other times focusing on main achievements and goals can be better.
+The above mix of items will change a bit, depending on whether you are giving an interview presentation about yourself or introducing yourself post-hiring.
+For example, in some cases, a dedicated bio slide may be useful, but other times, focusing on main achievements and goals can be better.

 That being said, let’s take a closer look at how to organize the above information in a memorable presentation.